arianerousseau/Web-data-mining-semantics-Project/README.md

 # Web-data-mining-semantics-Project
 Araine Rousseau & Capucine Foucher

 This project is composed of several different files.
-Here is an explanation of there use :
+Here is an explanation of their use :

 - Project.rdf is our ontology and the work that we performed on Protégé.
 - Projet_Web_Knowledge.ipynb is the notebook where you can find our work fro the part IV of the project.
 It is coded in python.